The New York Times

 | Imagery

-Images are connected by colored thread, defining color and giving context on the article.
+Images are linked by colored thread, adding context and defining the article’s theme.

-The feature article dominates the back page, with blue from the half-page image used for article title and pull quote.
+The feature article takes center stage, with blue from the half-page image echoed in the title and pull quote.